'Very tragic situation' | Mother, 2 girls murdered in South City home

-ST. LOUIS (KMOV.com) -- A mother and two girls are dead after a shooting in South City's Dutchtown neighborhood.
+ST. LOUIS (KMOV.com) -- A man is in custody for the murder of a mother and her two daughters in a "gruesome" South City shooting in the Dutchtown neighborhood.

-Officers were called to a home in the 4100 block of South Grand around 7 a.m.
-Thursday.
-Police later confirmed that a woman in her 30s and two girls, believed to be 7 and 1 years old, were found shot to death inside the home.
+Officers with the St. Louis Metropolitan Police Department were called to a home in the 4100 block of South Grand around 7 a.m.
+Thursday when they found a woman in her 30s and two girls, 8 and 1, shot to death inside.
 According to St. Louis Police Chief John Hayden, the woman appears to be the girls' mother.

+Police later on Thursday said they arrested a 34-year-old man in the homicide, but no other information was released.

 "This is not being investigated as a suicide," Chief Hayden said.
 "This is being investigated as a homicide, and so again we're asking any and everyone that has any information on this situation to contact our homicide division or CrimeStoppers."